canonical-ols/snapstore-snap-docs/docs/how-to/airgap.md

 Running `snap info <snap-name>` from a device connected to the on-prem store can be used to view more details about the snap, like its current channel map.

-## Client Device Configuration
+## Client device configuration

 [Configuring client devices](devices.md) follows the same process as with an online Enterprise Store.

-## Offline Upgrades
+## Offline upgrades

-To upgrade enterprise-store on an offline machine, first download the snap and its assertions on a machine with internet access, e.g.:
+To upgrade enterprise-store on an offline machine, first download the snap and its assertions on a machine with internet access, for example:

 ```bash